Do you accept insurance for Bioidentical Hormone Replacement Therapy?

 Progressive Medical Center of San Antonio is an out-of-network provider for a number of carriers.
 Please contact us today to learn more.

 What are Bioidentical Hormones?

 Natural Bioidentical Hormones are an exact replica of the hormones that are naturally produced by the body.
 The main difference between Bioidentical Hormones and synthetic hormones is that, although both are created in labs, synthetic hormones are not identical to the hormones naturally created in your body and Bioidentical Hormones match your body’s hormones molecule by molecule.
 These hormones work better in your body because your body immediately recognizes them.
 With synthetic hormones, your body is not always sure how to process them.
 This is why people have more side effects with synthetic hormones.
-Depending on what your symptoms are and which hormone(s) your body needs, Balanced Hormones and Health (BH²) may choose to prescribe Bioidentical Hormones such as estrogen, progesterone, testosterone, thyroid hormones, DHEA, melatonin or others as needed.
+Depending on what your symptoms are and which hormone(s) your body needs, Progressive Medical Center may choose to prescribe Bioidentical Hormones such as estrogen, progesterone, testosterone, thyroid hormones, DHEA, melatonin or others as needed.

 Why should I use Bioidentical Hormones?

 Bioidentical hormones are a safe more natural form of Hormone Replacement Therapy (HRT).
 You are probably already using some hormones.
 Birth Control Pills, Hydrocortisone (used for rashes), and Vitamin D in milk are all forms of hormones.
 Over the last 100 years as we have doubled our life expectancy, the soft tissue glands which create our hormones are being forced to produce them longer than ever.
 Our increasingly stressful lives, poor nutrition, and lack of proper fitness, result in declining levels of hormones in our bodies as well.
 We are also exposed to more hormones due to environmental factors.